 Use this form to share a heartfelt message with our local Champions, such as first responders, healthcare workers, grocery store employees, and many others, for their dedication to our community during this time.

 Vertical, horizontal, or corner to corner – No matter which way, you will be making a difference in our community!
 Download the virtual bingo card here.

 Please email your completed items to firstname.lastname@example.org or mail to: United Way of Palm Beach County, Attn: Volunteer Services, 477 S. Rosemary Avenue, Suite #230, West Palm Beach, FL 33401.

 To see all volunteer opportunities, please register using the link below.
 When you register with us, you will receive e-mails notifying you of opportunities and special events that match your volunteer profile.

 United Way recruits year-round for disaster volunteers and provides Volunteer Reception Center (VRC) training.
 Click here to learn more about becoming a disaster assistance volunteer!

 Nonprofit organizations and agencies can post their opportunities and update information as needed.
 It’s a great way to promote your organization!

 Registered nonprofits, please note, it is up to you to keep your agency information and opportunities current.
-If you have misplaced your agency password, please contact Donna Pulda, Manager of the Volunteer Center, at (561) 375-6600.
+If you have misplaced your agency password, please contact Donna Pulda, Vice President of Volunteer Services, at (561) 375-6600.

 The VRC would open within 72 hours of a disaster and would serve as a central location for the coordination of volunteers assisting in the relief efforts.
 In an instance of disaster, United Way of Palm Beach County would open a VRC and would call registered VRC volunteers to help staff the VRC.
 Next, the County, other governments and agencies would inform United Way where they need assistance.
 Then, United Way’s VRC would coordinate volunteers and send them to the areas in need.